Dental Crown Owings Mills, MD

 Yes, you can still get a dental crown if you grind your teeth.
 However, we advise that you address the teeth grinding issue because it can put extra stress on the crown and cause damage.
 We will suggest using a nightguard or other treatments to protect the dental crown and your natural teeth when the grinding occurs.

 Owings Mills Dental Care can provide you with a dental crown in Owings Mills, MD if suffer from a weak, damaged, or decayed tooth.
-You can reach us by calling 410-782-3021 or by requesting an appointment online.
+We offer thorough consultations, custom treatment planning and smile design, and a clear explanation of your dental crown options.